OCar88/OCar88/README.md

 # Welcome To My CyberSecurity Portfolio!!
-Hi, my name is Oliver, and i am a long time tech enthusiast with a love for learning that fuels my dream to become a senior cybersecurity analyst.
+Hi, my name is Oliver, and i am a long time tech enthusiast with a love for learning that fuels my dream to become a senior level cybersecurity analyst.
 I consider myself an analytical thinker because of my ability to troubleshoot problems and effectively find a solution.
 <br>

 ## 👨🏽‍💻 About Me